 I’m sure many of you recognize Matt Blashaw from the DIY Network.
 I used to like him until I found out that he recently appeared on Good Morning America to demonstrate some projects and wouldn’t you know it…..

-Personally, I feel like the boxes Matt Blashaw demonstrated look like total crap and I lost a lot of respect for him and the Scripps Network that he works for.
+Personally, I feel like the boxes Matt Blashaw demonstrated are pretty crappy looking and it kind of stung a bit to know that my box idea had been ripped off by a network I really liked.
 I’m sure that he just has an agent or somebody like that who does nothing but surf the web looking for ideas to steal and take credit for.
-So whoever that is, they suck too.
-It would be really cool if the Scripps Network and DIY Network and HGTV would be more like internet blogs and credit the original source of the project.
-I’m sure I’m not the only person out there who shows like these have swiped inspiration from.
+So whoever that is, please take note of the following: It would be really cool if the Scripps Network and DIY Network and HGTV (and other shows) would be more like internet blogs and credit the original source of the project.
+I’m sure I’m not the only person out there who has had their ideas swiped by shows like these.
 I understand I did not invent the “chevron pattern” or the “garden box” but I do feel I had the first recycled wood chevron pattern garden box.
 All right….rant over

 I’m really happy with how the boxes have evolved and it’s fun to think of all the other ways I’ll be able to incorporate and improve on this design.
 Anything from colorful outdoor garden ideas to giving it a modern twist and bringing it indoors….the sky is the limit!

 If you or someone you know is interested in placing a custom order for a Chevron Garden Box, please contact me through the StuffSethMakes Contact Page.
 If you’re interested in any other kind of project I would love to hear from you and get some details about your project!
 I look forward to hearing from you!